Opposition to the Second Boer War: In Australia

 As part of the empire, Australia joined in the war but also suffered doubts about it.
 Most such doubts followed the English radical critique of war and empire, but others followed a different strain relating to an early form of Australian nationalism.
 Notable among the nationalist critique were the anti-war cartoons in the Bulletin magazine, which thumped home a nativist message that participation in a war started by Jews, capitalists and imperialists would mean having to accept non-white migrants once peace came (Breaker Morant had contributed to The Bulletin).

-The execution by the British army of two Australian lieutenants (Breaker Morant and Peter Handcock) of the Bushveldt Carbineers for war crimes in 1902 and the imprisonment of a third, George Witton, was initially uncontroversial, but after the war prompted a movement to release Witton, which fuelled anti-war radicalism.
-More than 80,000 signatures on petitions and intercession by a South African millionnaire saw Witton released in 1904.
+The execution by British forces of two Australian lieutenants (Breaker Morant and Peter Handcock) of the Bushveldt Carbineers for war crimes in 1902 and the imprisonment of a third, George Witton, was initially uncontroversial, but after the war prompted a movement to release Witton, which fuelled anti-war radicalism.
+More than 80,000 signatures on petitions and intercession by a South African millionaire saw Witton released in 1904.
 Three years later he wrote his influential apologia Scapegoats of the Empire.

 Canada

 In Canada, attitudes toward the conflict were rooted in ethnic and religious communities.
 There was a three-way political conflict between Canadians of British descent, Irish descent, and French descent.
-Many French-Canadians were hostile to the British Empire, and by 1915, were largely refusing to volunteer for military service in the First World War.
+Many French-Canadians were hostile to the British Empire, and by 1915, were largely refusing to volunteer for military service in the Canadian Armed Forces during First World War.
 Protestant Canadians, typically of British descent, were strong supporters of the Empire and the "mother country".
-They sent thousands of volunteers to fight alongside the British Army against the Boers, and in the process identified themselves even more strongly with the British Empire.
-Opposition also came from some English immigrants such as the intellectual leader Goldwin Smith.
+They sent thousands of volunteers to fight alongside British forces against the Boers, and in the process identified themselves even more strongly with the British Empire.
+Opposition to Canadian involvement in the war also came from some English immigrants such as the intellectual leader Goldwin Smith.
 In Canada, the Irish Catholics were fighting the French-Canadians for control of the Catholic Church, so the Irish generally supported the pro-British position.

 Assassination attempt

-In Belgium, the 15-year-old socialist Jean-Baptiste Sipido, a young tinsmith's apprentice, attempted to assassinate the Prince of Wales then passing through Brussels.
+In Belgium, the 15-year-old anarchist Jean-Baptiste Sipido, a young tinsmith's apprentice, attempted to assassinate the Prince of Wales then passing through Brussels.
 He accused the Prince of causing the slaughter of thousands during the Boer War.
 In the following trial the Belgian jury found Sipido not guilty, despite the facts of the case being clear, which the Leader of the British House of Commons called "a grave and most unfortunate miscarriage of justice".